 7 ounces Kerrygold Skellig Sweet Cheddar (grated)

 Melt 1 tablespoon butter in a large pot over medium-high heat, and sauté onion until soft, about 3 – 5 minutes.
-Add additional ¼ cup butter and flour and whisk for about 3 minutes to create a nice roux.
+Add an additional ¼ cup butter and flour and whisk for about 3 minutes to create a nice roux.
 Add half-and-half, whisking the entire time, broth and vegetable base.
 Cover, reduce heat to low and simmer for 20 minutes.

 Stir in the broccoli and carrots.
-Add salt, pepper and nutmeg and simmer for another 30 minutes.
+Add salt, pepper, and nutmeg and simmer for another 30 minutes.